Ethics for Local Elected Officials Live and On Demand Webinars

 - Contact their ethics liaison for training, or

 - Complete the online training available on State Ethic Commission website: (http://www.ethicscommission.nc.gov/education/default.aspx)

-You can purchase the live webinar once and show it to a group of people.
+You can purchase the on demand webinar once for your unit.
+It does not have to be purchased seperately for each person as the shopping cart indicates.
+It can be watched multiple times until October 31st.
 The person coordinating the webinar should be the one to purchase it in his/her name and email.
-(Attorneys wanting CLE credit must purchase the webinar separately in their own name).
+The reason is that the access link to the webinar is auto generated to the email used to purchase the webinar.
+Please note: Attorneys wanting CLE credit must purchase the webinar separately in their own name.

 A note to boards- Boards are advised to give special meeting notice for ethics training sessions if a majority of the board might be in attendance at the event.
 This is in keeping with the spirit of the ethics law, and out of an abundance of caution concerning the legal requirements for board meetings.